dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Desktop computer ownership was 70% in 2005 and 45% in 2020.
 mine-Desktop computer ownership fell from 70% in 2005 to 45% in 2020.
-mine-Desktop computer ownership decreased by 25%, falling from 70% in 2005 to 45% in 2020.
+mine-Desktop computer ownership dropped by 25%, falling from 70% in 2005 to 45% in 2020.
 ### **12.**

 DVD rentals fell from 50 million to 10 million units between 2008 and 2018.